damarisaavedra25/TestRepo/README.md

 User must get an  403 unauthorized error

 - Requirements
-Make sure you have the Selenium Chrome dependencies to run the test and using intelliJ with Java Languange.
+Make sure you have the Selenium Chrome dependencies to run the test and using intelliJ with Java Languange (I will add the same files I used that made my test passed either way)

 - Installation
 IntelliJ IDEA 2022.1.2 (Community Edition) selenium-java-4.6.0